-- Website – Very nice website that really reflects the ethos and values of the company.
+- Website – Lovely, clear website that really reflects the ethos and values of the company.
 Easy to navigate, informative blog posts and lots of information simply laid out.

 - Client support – Nothing is more important to the team at Coles than ensuring each client is fully supported throughout their contact with the company.
 Very personal, dedicated service throughout.

-- Parking – Outside on Newport Road, behind the premises or on residential roads nearby.
+- Parking – Outside premises and on residential roads nearby.

-One of the best examples of a small funeral directors, Coles is an outward looking, exciting and innovative business with exceptional service to the bereaved at its sole motivation.
+One of the best examples of a small funeral directors, Coles is an outward looking, exciting and innovative business with exceptional service to bereaved people at its sole motivation.

-Gareth is an inspirational leader who is determined to keep improving the service his company offers, and somehow combines developing his successful business with his growing young family (he and Francesca are expecting their second child in early 2018).
+Gareth is an inspirational leader who is determined to keep improving the service his company offers, and somehow combines developing his successful business with his growing young family (he and Francesca have two young daughters).
 A charming, dedicated man with a quiet, easy manner, it is clear to see how he has attracted some of the best people to work with him.

-If you are looking for an exceptionally good funeral director who will care for you and your family unwaveringly, you won’t find a better one in this part of the world.
+If you are looking for an exceptionally good funeral director who will care for you and your family unwaveringly, you won’t find a better one than Coles in this part of the world.